Table of Contents

 You should implement process_invocation to perform whatever actions are appropriate for your tool and store the results in the tool_invocation.result JSON column.

-Model Tool Observations
+Model Tool Results

 Using Model Tools